tiagopaispereira/ledger-to-invest/database/docs/table_relationships.md

   - All tables have `update_updated_at` triggers that set `updated_at = CURRENT_TIMESTAMP` on updates
 - **Impliced Unique Constraint**:
   - With the combination of the two transfers Unique constraints and the trigger on transfers with the `check_transfers_amounts()` function that force the direction of the trasaction, each transaction can only be in one transfer
+- **Aditional Notes**:
+  - The dates of the transferred transactions are not required to be the same, in order to accommodate transfers that are not instantaneous and may take a few business days

 ### Asset Transaction Structure